 No just kidding, now it’s time to play.

-We use smart play to break down barriers and create a safe, fun, and light learning space.
+We use smart play to break down barriers and create a safe, fun, and exponential learning space.
 It’s from this place that we do the really cool stuff.

 They say the difference between knowledge and wisdom is knowing a tomato is a fruit, and not putting it in your fruit salad.
 The world is flooded with so much information, but it’s starved for wisdom.
 Wisdom comes from the inside, from what you experience.
 And you can’t really learn or experience something purely in your head.
 You need to experience learning in your full-bodied wholeness.
 You can’t just hear it and read it, your heart needs to feel it, your gut needs to know “yup, this works.”